Plainfield East High School: Athletics

-The Plainfield East Bengals Baseball program won their first ever IHSA State Championship in school history.
-No other sport has won a state championship at the school so far.
+The baseball team won the IHSA State Championship in 2020–21.

 Band

-The band is directed by head director David Lesniak and assistant director Justin Kozarek.
 The band has many types of bands including standard concert band, marching band, jazz band, pep band, madrigal brass and recorders, percussion ensemble, and musical pit in the spring.

-Concert Band

-During the school day, band members are separated into 4 concert bands of varying skill which include Concert Band, Symphonic Band 2, Symphonic Band 1, and Wind Ensemble (No Freshman in Wind Ensemble) Concert Band is split between woodwinds/percussion and saxophones/brass.

 Marching Band

 Since its inception, the marching band has always been semi-competitive, attending competitions which included Pontiac Indian Showdown, Wheaton North, Chicagoland Marching Band Festival, Providence Catholic Marching Band Invitational, and Victor J. Andrew High School Marching Band Invitational.
 During the preseason of the 2015 season, it was decided that the marching band was to be split into a competitive and a curricular band, with the competitive band going to compete at Amos Alonzo Stagg High School and Downers Grove South High School annual preliminary marching competition making finals in the latter.
 The 2017-2018 year had become a curricular requirement for being in marching band.

-Activities

-Plainfield East competes in the following IHSA sponsored activities: